Why Tradition Still Matters in the Age of Digital Transformation

 Traditions and a company culture that grows out of them gives a team a sense of joint purpose – a reassurance that within their organization all change, no matter how dramatic, will be executed within a community.

-Traditions provide a showcase for modelling behaviours, dealing with failings and celebrating successes, expressing thank-yous for contributions, and giving your customers a way to experience the way you operate.
+Traditions provide a showcase for modelling behaviours, dealing with failings and celebrating successes, expressing thank-yous for contributions, and giving your customers a way to experience how you operate.
 Building on traditions and revisiting them can help set the bar for the way things get done in your organization.

 Building on tradition, familiarity, culture and values is critical to building trust – both within and outside your organization.
 There is simply no underestimating the importance of trust in getting the most out of your team, building your brand, winning and keeping customers, and perhaps most critical right now, attracting the right kind of millennial talent to your team that can build on your traditions and take your organization somewhere new.